albertas/deadcode/README.md

 # deadcode
-`deadcode` package implements `DC100` - `unused-global-name` check for detecting defined variables/functions/classes but never used in a whole code base.
+`deadcode` package implements `DC100` - `unused-global-name` check for detecting variable/function/class names which are never used in a whole code base.
+Only globally defined names are being checked.
+Unused local names can be detected by other tools like `ruff`.

 # Installation
 ```shell